Analysis of Scale-Variant Robust Kernel Optimization for Non-linear Least Squares Problems: Results and Discussion

+We also tested robustness of SRKO* with increasing number of correspondence mismatches ($10 \%$ to $50 \%$ of the total correspondences).
+In Fig.~\ref{fig:outliers50}, we find RKO and SRKO* to be generally more robust than FastReg, but affected by convergence issues with increase in outlier proportion.
+We solved this problem by increasing $\tau$, that is we learn the parameters for a larger range of residuals (Fig.~\ref{fig:tauvariation}) and demonstrate superior robustness properties compared to FastReg.
+Tables \ref{tab:cleanreg} and \ref{tab:noisyreg} show the average RMSE performances for Huber, RKO, FastReg, SRKO, SRKO*-const and SRKO*-L1.
+SRKO*-L1 performs best for clean data and FastReg performs best for noisy data. \cite{barron2019general} solves Eq.~\ref{eq:irls} in a similar way to FastReg but anneals the shape instead of scale (shape-annealed gFGR and gFGR*).
+SRKO*-L1 performs better than these methods for clean data but is worse for noisy data.

-For LIO-SAM implementations of RKO, we set the searchable $\alpha$ range to be $[-4:0.5:2]$. $c$ is fixed to 1.
-For SRKO*, $\alpha$ range is same and $c$ range is $[0.05, 0.1, 0.5, 0.75, 1.0, 1.25, 1.5, 1.75, 2.0]$.
+For LIO-SAM implementations of RKO, we set the searchable $\alpha$ range to be $[-4:0.5:2]$. $c$ is fixed to 1.0.
+For SRKO and SRKO*, $\alpha$ range is same and $c$ range is $[0.05, 0.1, 0.5, 0.75, 1.0, 1.25, 1.5, 1.75, 2.0]$. $\hat{c}$ is set to 0.1.
 Initialization points for both are set to $(\alpha,c) = (2,1)$.
 Here we chose smaller ranges of $\alpha$ and $c$ due to real-time running of LIO-SAM.
 FastReg is initialized with $\mu=20$ and Huber parameter is the same as the synthetic version.
 Table \ref{tab:rms} shows the horizontal RMS errors of all methods with respect to standard LIO-SAM with loop closures.
-The performances of all methods were found be similar to each other for $garden$, $rotation$ and $campus (small)$ data sets.
-SRKO* is shown to outperform RKO by a larger margin for the $park$ and $campus(large)$ data sets.

-Figures \ref{fig:parkparams}, \ref{fig:gardenparams} show the learned parameters of RKO and SRKO* for $park$ and $garden$ data respectively.
-In the $park$ data, RKO learns on the standard Gaussian, thus resulting in equal weighting throughout the trajectory.
-SRKO* is able to learn non-Gaussian distributions, which makes it more robust to outliers (Fig \ref{fig:errors}a, \ref{fig:errors}c).
-For the $garden$ data, we see the same behaviour of RKO.
-Even though SRKO* learns different $c$ values, most of the $\alpha$ values stay at 2.
-This results in very similar performance between RKO and SRKO* for the $garden$ case (Fig \ref{fig:errors}b) since $\alpha = 2 $ gives equal weighting to the residuals independent of the $c$ values.
-Even though all learned $c$ values were found to be less than or equal to $1$, our algorithm can also learn values greater than $1$.
+SRKO* performs best for $park$, $garden$ and $campus(large)$ data sets and also performs well for the other tests.
+Fig.~\ref{fig:paramspark} shows the learned parameters of RKO, SRKO and SRKO* for $park$ data.
+The trend is similar to Fig.~\ref{fig:srkostar}.
+SRKO* learns more robust $\alpha$ values than SRKO and is able to use $c$ as a shape parameter due to residuals being scaled.
+Whereas, SRKO mainly learns the scale due the residuals being un-scaled.